MicrosoftDocs/visualstudio-docs.cs-cz/docs/ide/reference/watch-command.md

 ## <a name="arguments"></a>Arguments

 `index`\
-Povinný parametr. Číslo instance okna Kukátko.
+Požadováno. Číslo instance okna Kukátko.

 ## <a name="remarks"></a>Poznámky

-Hodnota `index` musí být celé číslo.
+@No__t_0 musí být celé číslo.
 Platné hodnoty jsou 1, 2, 3 nebo 4.

 ## <a name="example"></a>Příklad